GhaidaAlharbi-H/mobile-security-threat-model/README.md

 ## The system being designed

-The Mobile Security Configuration Evaluator (MSCE) is a hypothetical Android application that inspects security-relevant device configuration — screen lock state, developer options, patch level, installation sources, network posture — and produces a risk summary with actionable recommendations.
+The Mobile Security Configuration Evaluator (MSCE) is a hypothetical Android application that inspects security-relevant device configuration: screen lock state, developer options, patch level, installation sources, network posture, and produces a risk summary with actionable recommendations.

 It is deliberately **read-only and local-only**: it changes nothing on the device, and no data leaves the handset.